20 Greatest Nomadic Horse Cultures in World History

 Famous Historical Figures: Batu Khan, Berke Khan, Öz Beg

-The Golden Horde was established in the mid-13th century by Batu Khan, a grandson of Genghis Khan, following the Mongol invasion of Eastern Europe.
-After the decisive campaign against Kievan Rus and the crushing victory at the Battle of the Kalka River in 1223, the Horde became the dominant force across the steppes of modern-day Russia, Ukraine, and Kazakhstan.
-Russian chroniclers described their rule as “the yoke from the East,” and it reshaped the political landscape for over two centuries.
+The Golden Horde was a Mongol and later Turkicized khanate founded in the mid-13th century by Batu Khan, a grandson of Genghis Khan, as a result of the Mongol invasion of Eastern Europe.
+After the successful campaign against Kievan Rus’ and the heavy Battle of the Kalka River in 1223, the Horde’s influence would preside over most of the steppes of today’s Russia, Ukraine, and Kazakhstan as they were described by the Russian annals as “the yoke from the East” for the next two centuries.

 Timurid Siege of Multan